 Questions Parents Ask College Coaches

 Formulating questions to ask college coaches is a very important and individual process.
-Not every question fits every situation, every family, every coach, or every program.
+Not every question fits every situation, family, coach, or program.

-For example, if your daughter wants to play right away, you can form questions to help figure out which programs she has a better chance of playing at immediately.
+For example, if your athlete wants to play right away, and feels strongly about that, then that is a non-negotiable.
+From there, you can form questions to help figure out which programs have a better chance of early playing time.
 Non-negotiables are personal to each individual.
+When your athlete knows who they are and what they want in a college experience, decision-making become much, much easier.

 Dad and daughter hugging and smiling

 Start with these.
-Whatever is most important to your child, those are the questions that should be prioritized as most important.
+Whatever is most important to your student athlete should be prioritized.

 If we use the example above, where the athlete wants to play right away, a parent could ask the college coaches some of the following questions:

-• How do you see my daughter fitting into your program?
+• How do you see my athlete fitting into your program?

-• Do you envision her getting playing time early in her college career or later?
+• Do you envision them getting playing time early or later in their college career?

-• What are some things that would determine her getting more playing time early in her career?
+• What are some things that determine playing time for you?

 You may also be able to form your own questions around this topic.
-It is definitely less complicated when you have a conversation with your daughter about what is most important to her.
+It is definitely less complicated when you have a conversation with your student athlete about what is most important to her.

 Other Categories and Examples

-As you travel through the recruiting process with your daughter, you will think of questions to ask organically.
+As you travel through the recruiting process, you will think of questions to ask organically.
 In an effort to help parents begin to formulate questions to ask college coaches, here are some basic categories and examples to consider.

 College campus at night